dcos-terraform/terraform-gcp-dcos/docs/INSTALL.md

 ## Advanced YAML Configuration

-We have designed this project to be flexible.
-Here are the example working variables that allows very deep customization by using a single `main.tf` file.
+The configuration templates using Terraform are designed to be flexible.
+Here is an example of working variables that allows deep customization by using a single main.tf file.

-For advanced users with stringent requirements, here are DC/OS flag examples you can simply paste in `main.tf` file.
+For advanced users with stringent requirements, paste the DC/OS flag examples in main.tf file.
 The default variables inputs are tracked in the [terraform-gcp-dcos](https://registry.terraform.io/modules/dcos-terraform/dcos/gcp) terraform registry.

 ```bash